-Sea Fishing in Norway – All Regions 2026
+Sea Fishing in Norway – Camps, Regions & Rules 2026

 Lofoten

-Lofoten is Norway's most popular sea fishing destination, with over 40 registered fishing camps along a dramatic coastline of fjords, islands, and open sea.
+Lofoten is Norway's most popular sea fishing destination, with a dramatic coastline of fjords, islands, and open sea.
 Cod (skrei), halibut, saithe, and wolffish are among the most sought-after species.

 Tromsø